Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 Do you want to watch some Peshmerga armoured personnel carriers being blown up by ISIS in 2014?

-Can't we just watch it?
+Can't we just watch?

 You don't.

-Well, he should have been known to counter terrorism police.
+Well, he should have been known to counter-terrorism police.

-That that that's the thing, right?
+That's the thing, right?

-That that's one of the worst failings because when she reported him to the police, at that point they should have kept an eye on him, and which probably would have actually prevented the the the future grape which he was out on bail for, and then which of them you'd think would have then prevented this, but it wasn't.
+That's one of the worst failings because when she reported him to the police, at that point, they should have kept an eye on him, which probably would have actually prevented the future grape, which he was out on bail for.

 So it's just systematic failings.